Helping Those Who Fought For Us

 God bless those that serve and protect our country, whether active, reserve or a veteran of the Army, Navy, Air Force, Marines, or Coast Guard, but military discrimination is a real problem when they return from service or training.
 There are employers that act illegally against the military men and women who dutifully serve our country.
 As horribly unpatriotic as this sounds, this type of military discrimination occurs every day in Ohio (including Cincinnati, Cleveland, Columbus, Toledo, Youngstown and Dayton).

 But, thankfully, the Uniformed Services Employment and Reemployment Rights Act (“USERRA”) provides that military personnel who qualify must be given their old jobs back upon return from service and it also prohibits discrimination based on an employee’s military service.
-At The Spitz Law Firm, LLC, we help our service members with all manner of employment issues.
+At Spitz, The Employee’s Law Firm, we help our service members with all manner of employment issues.

 What Is USERRA?